system-zero/system-zero/README.md

 function a matching frontend, so quite verbose, our `$PATH` will be filled rather quickly by our functions, so the lookup will be probably slow.

-This is the reason, why the a command starts with a `namespace` prefix and that is why they begin with a Capital.
+This is the reason, why our commands start with a `namespace` prefix and that is why they begin with a Capital.

 The other advantage is for the developers of this system.
-Since the name of the command indicate an inter connection with a library, it is obvious where to look for a fix or for further development.
+Since the name of the command indicate an inner connection with a library, it is obvious where to look for a fix or for further development.
 And on usual systems, this is  not  always an easy fast case, but rather the exception.